SCHOOL SAFETY PLAN

 Keep emergency contact information current.

 It is essential that parents and guardians regularly check and update their contact information on your child’s emergency card, in our student information system (AERIES), and in the PTA school directory.
 This includes your home and cell numbers, as well as adults whom you have designated to be your child's guardian in case of emergency .
-You may update your cards at any time by emailing Carmen Rogers at firstname.lastname@example.org or by calling 650.631.5510.
+Your child will NOT be released to anyone who is not listed as an emergency contact.
+It is imperative that your child's Emergency Information be kept current and accurate.
+Please contact the school if there are any changes.
+You may update your information at any time by emailing Carmen Rogers at email@example.com or by calling 650.631.5510.

 In the event of an emergency where your child would need to be released from school to an adult, we have developed protocols to ensure safe reunification.